Quan1umMango/multipleClipboards/README.md

 # multipleClipboards
-Very minimal virtual clipboards ade using C.
+Very minimal virtual clipboards in C.

 # Usage
 - CTRL+C+<board-number>: Copies the given content into the clipboard and also to the given board number.